DiscoverAtlanta.com homepage

 Sweet-Stack Creamery

-Serving innovative and inspired flavors and combinations, Sweet-Stack Creamery is a dessert bar that creates one-of-a-kind ice cream and cookie or doughnut sandwiches from flavors such as Black Panther, Dirty Bird and Amber Rose.
-These flavors are available on their own or may be sandwiched between cookies or doughnuts and rolled in a variety of toppings.
+Serving innovative and inspired flavors and combinations, Sweet-Stack Creamery is a dessert bar that creates one-of-a-kind ice cream and cookie or doughnut sandwiches.
+Try them on their own or sandwiched between cookies or doughnuts and rolled in a variety of toppings.
 Vegan options are available.

 See more of Atlanta’s tasty restaurant options here.